Salvator Issaurel

 He was born Guillaume Issaurel.
 He first studied singing in Marseille, then moved to the Paris conservatory studying with Masson, like O'Sullivan, until 1898.

-He is hired as lyric tenor by the Durieu-Nicosias company and arrived in Montréal during October 1899 for the season at the Monument national.
-It was followed by performances at the Académie de musique in Québec.
+He was hired as lyric tenor by the Durieu-Nicosias company and arrived in Montréal during October 1899 for the season at the Monument national.
+Performances at the Académie de musique in Québec followed.
 Under the name Salvator, he sang Faust, Vincent, Wilhelm Meister, Roméo, Gérald, Lépold.
 The company toured the USA and Cuba disbanding in 1900 due to bankruptcy.

-He sang Faust in New Orleans before returning to Europe singing in Belgium and Holland.
+He sang Faust in New Orleans before returning to Europe and singing in Belgium and Holland.

 Holland performances